 Additionally, you may also be treated with:

-- Medication such as aspirin, statins, beta-blockers, calcium channel blockers, or nitrates.
+- Medications such as aspirin, statins, beta-blockers, calcium channel blockers, or nitrates, as well as newer lipid-lower agents such as PCSK9 inhibitors.

 - Coronary artery bypass graft surgery (CABG): This surgery increases blood flow to the heart by using a vein, or an artery from elsewhere in the body to divert blood flow around the area of narrowing or blockage in the coronary arteries of the heart.